kaywig15/Project1/README.md

 # Overview

-- To show skills learned in html and css to create a custom webpage
+- To show skills learned in .html and .css to create a custom webpage

 # Functionality